voxpupuli/puppet-cvmfs/README.md

    *autofs* will configure cvmfs to be mounted with autofs.
 The *mount* option will use puppets mount type, currently adding a line to /etc/fstab.
 The *none* option skips all mounting.
+   Note that migrating between for instance *autofs* and then *mount* is not supported.
 * `manage_autofs_service` boolean defaults to true, should the autofs service be maintained.
 * `cvmfs_quota_limit` The cvmfs quota size in megabytes.
 See params.pp for default.
 * `cvmfs_quota_ratio` If set to ration, e.g '0.8' then 0.8 of the partition size